AlexGalays/space-monad/README.md

 <a name="isDefined"></a>
 #### isDefined

 Returns whether this Option has a defined value (i.e, it's a Some(value))
+Note: this refines the type of the Option to be a Some so it's guaranteed its value is not null/undefined.

 <a name="getOrElse"></a>
 #### getOrElse